 The war ended before he was able to test it.

 After the Japanese surrender, rumors of the intact Zero at Kara reached the Australians.
 Two flights by Royal Australian Air Force (RAAF) aircraft from Piva Yoke Airfield landed at Kara to investigate.
 On September 14, 1945 Auster A11-3 landed at Kara Airfield.
-The next day, a Wirraway from 5 Squadron landed at Kara with Wing Commander Bill Kofoed and Engineering Officer C. D. Kingsford, to inspect A6M3 Zero 3844 and fly it back to Piva Yoke Airfield.
+The next day, a RAAF Wirraway from No. 5 Squadron landed at Kara with Wing Commander Bill Kofoed and Engineering Officer C. D. Kingsford, to inspect A6M3 Zero 3844 and fly it back to Piva Yoke Airfield.

 In postwar usage, this airfield was known as "Buin Airport" and used by Air Niugini and other local carriers for air service to the Buin area.
 Starting in 1989, this airfield ceased operations during the 'Bougainville Crisis" due to rebel activity in the area.
 Rapidly, it became overgrown and was abandoned as a landing ground.